 However, if you like what I've done to edit and polish your work, then you can specify what, exactly, you'd like to have done.
 Pricing will be in accordance with the amount of labor involved, based on a 250-word-per-page industry standard, and will involve an initial edit and a final edit.

-If your book is in decent shape and needs light to medium/standard editing, the cost will be 1/2 cent per word.
+If your book is in decent shape and needs light to medium/standard editing, the cost will be 1/2 cent (.005) per word.
 Light copy editing is similar to proofreading (typos, misspellings) but does a more thorough check of grammar rules.
 Medium copy editing also checks for style consistency, organizational problems, table-of-contents entries, text/graphics relationships.
 If your work is exceptional, there is potential for a discount, based on the percentage calculated with the number of revisions per original word count.
+However, that is determined at the end of the job.

 *Example: Your book is 50,000 words.
 The industry standard dictates this to be 200 industry pages.
 Light to medium editing would be $250 based on number of words.